 Add value to your talent acquisition strategy and make effective use of social channels.
-Real value lies in the targeted approach you use to encourage applicants to apply.
+The real value lies in the targeted approach you use to encourage applicants to apply.
 LinkedIn contains a high percentage of candidates actively looking for new opportunities.
-Make effective use of this and target job ads towards those LinkedIn members who specify the same skills that match that of the job description.
+Make effective use of this and target job ads toward those LinkedIn members who specify the same skills that match that of the job description.

 5. An evolving job search

 Social sourcing can provide in-house and agency hiring teams with a real competitive advantage.
-More and more job seekers are searching for their next opportunity on their mobile phone.
+More and more job seekers are searching for their next opportunity on their mobile phones.
 In fact, 60% of users admit the time spent on social media is facilitated by a mobile phone device.
-With, users spending on average 40 minutes a day on their favourite social media apps.
+Users spend on average 40 minutes a day on their favourite social media apps.
 It causes the question to arise, would the modern ‘tech-savvy’ job seeker put down their phone to search for a job?
 (The answer is no!)

-Social sourcing is not only having a major impact on how we recruit but also how candidates look for their next job role and how they apply.
+Social sourcing not only has a major impact on how we recruit but also on how candidates look for their next job role and how they apply.
 Take into consideration these factors when implanting an element of social into your talent acquisition strategy to increase your likelihood of hiring top talent.